 Alternative 1 - Pick the best systematic review

-Unfortunately, Cochrane reviews do not cover all of the existing questions, or they are not always up to date.
+Unfortunately, Cochrane reviews do not cover all of the existing questions and they are not always up to date.
 Also, there might be non-Cochrane reviews out-performing Cochrane reviews.

-Additionally, Epistemonikos partnered Cochrane, and during 2017 a combined search in both the Cochrane Library and Epistemonikos will be released.
+Additionally, Epistemonikos partnered with Cochrane, and during 2017 a combined search in both the Cochrane Library and Epistemonikos was released.

 Although systematic reviews can provide a synthesis of the benefits and harms of the interventions, they do not integrate these factors with patients’ values and preferences or resource considerations to provide a suggested course of action.
 Also, to fully address the questions, clinicians would need to integrate the information of several systematic reviews covering all the relevant alternatives and outcomes.
 Most clinicians will likely prefer guidance rather than interpreting systematic reviews themselves.

-Many online guideline websites promote themselves as “evidence based,” but few have explicit links to research findings.
+Many online guideline websites promote themselves as “evidence based”, but few have explicit links to research findings.
 If they don’t have in-line references to relevant research findings, dismiss them.
-If they have, you can judge the strength of the commitment to evidence to support inference, checking whether statements are based on high-quality vs low-quality evidence using alternative 1 explained above.
+If they have, you can judge the strength of the commitment to evidence to support inference, checking whether statements are based on high-quality versus low-quality evidence using alternative 1 explained above.

 Point-of-care tools, such as BMJ Best Practice, have been developed as a response to the genuine need to summarise the ever-expanding biomedical literature on an ever-increasing number of alternatives in order to make evidence-based decisions.
 In this competitive market, the more successful products have been those delivering innovative, user-friendly interfaces that improve the retrieval, synthesis, organisation, and application of evidence-based content in many different areas of clinical practice.

-However, the same impossibility to catch-up with new evidence without compromising quality that affects guidelines also affects point-of-care tools.
+However, the same impossibility in catching up with new evidence without compromising quality that affects guidelines also affects point-of-care tools.
 Clinicians should become familiar with the point-of-care information resource they want or can access, and examine the in-line references to relevant research findings.
-Clinicians can easily judge the strength of the commitment to evidence checking whether statements are based on high-quality vs low-quality evidence using alternative 1 explained above.
-Comprehensiveness, use of GRADE approach and independence are other characteristics to bear in mind when selecting among point-of-care information summaries.
+Clinicians can easily judge the strength of the commitment to evidence checking whether statements are based on high-quality versus low-quality evidence using alternative 1 explained above.
+Comprehensiveness, use of GRADE approach, and independence are other characteristics to bear in mind when selecting among point-of-care information summaries.

 A comprehensive list of these resources can be found in a study by Kwag et al.

-The early-adopters will surely enjoy the first experiments of living systematic reviews (high-quality, up-to-date online summaries of health research that are updated as new research becomes available), living guidelines, rapid reviews tied to rapid recommendations, just to mention a few. , ,
+The early adopters will surely enjoy the first experiments of living systematic reviews (high-quality, up-to-date online summaries of health research that are updated as new research becomes available), living guidelines, and rapid reviews tied to rapid recommendations, just to mention a few.

 It is unlikely that the picture of countless low-quality studies and reviews will change in the foreseeable future.
 However, it would not be a surprise if, in 3 to 5 years, separating the wheat from the chaff becomes trivial.
 Maybe the promise of evidence-based medicine of more effective, safer medical intervention resulting in better health outcomes for patients could be fulfilled.